-If you’ll be keeping your kids home this summer, you can look forward to lots of memorable days (even if they’re not perfect!).
+If you’ll be keeping your kids home this summer, you can look forward to lots of memorable days (even if they’re not perfect!) of mommy camp.

 In my family, the oldest two boys go away to sleepaway camp for the second half of summer, but all the rest of the kids, age 11 and under, are home with me.
 My kids love having a time of year when there’s less structure and they’re more relaxed and not running to catch buses.

 I don’t work during the summer, so this works for me.
 But in order for me to have the energy to keep my kids entertained all day, I must start the day with 90 minutes of swim time without the kids.
 That time is therapeutic for me.
 During this time, there will be help at home to watch the baby and my oldest daughter is in charge of doing an activity with the kids.
 Then, once I come home, we’re on the go.
 We’ll usually go out to one place each day.

 Note that if the oldest child is old enough, appoint her/him as the “counselor.”
 She’s in charge of planning some of the activities and helping you out (it doesn’t have to always be with a smile).
 Most preteens will love the privilege and responsibility of being “in charge.”

 Here are some of the things we do:

 (Note that I live in Lakewood, NJ, but you can find similar ideas and activities in your own hometown.)

 *One morning, we go to the beach for sunrise.
 The kids don’t even need to get dressed, they go in their pajamas.
 The girls just throw on a skirt over.
 Then, they enjoy hot cocoa and cereal bars.
 If you can’t get out early, sunset time also works.
 It’s beautiful and the beach is empty at those times.